DPDK/dpdk/doc/guides/nics/mlx5.rst

   allows to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
 Enabled by default.

+  Supported on:

+  - x86_64 with ConnectX4 and ConnectX4 LX
+  - Power8 with ConnectX4 LX

 - ``txq_inline`` parameter [int]

   Amount of data to be inlined during TX operations.
 Improves latency.